DSC-Unilag/TFModel/README.md

 # TFModel

+This respository serves as an Information Base for the Tensorflow Study Jam event that held on .....
+By the Developer Student Clubs in Sub Saharan Africa.

+Two examples using Tensorflow JS are described above, ensure to have Chrome Web server running to perform this code lab.

+Also read the instructions below to get access to the Qwiklabs

 Here are the following instructions to set-up a QwikLabs account

 You should follow the below steps to get your credits & one month pass: